-In our busy world it often feels like there’s not enough time, especially when it comes to taking care of ourselves.
+In our busy and changing world it often feels like there’s not enough time, especially when it comes to taking care of ourselves.
 If you’re taking care of someone you’re worried about, or just rushing from one task to another, the last thing you may think about is having some ‘me’ time.

 Some people are also sceptical of self-care; like many words in the well-being industry, from resilience to mindfulness, strategies for holistic health are often misunderstood and labelled as ‘fads’.
 But self-care is health care; we know that in order to be there for others, we have to take care of ourselves.